What You Should Know About Bed Bugs

-Though bedbugs are very rare at Stanford, and we have had only a few isolated cases in recent years, we need your assistance to avert and contain future cases.
-As bedbugs are brought into buildings in the belongings of people, here is what you can do to help:
+Though bed bugs are very rare at Stanford, we need your assistance to avert and contain future cases.
+As bed bugs are brought into buildings in the belongings of people, here is what you can do to help:

-- Learn to identify bedbugs.
-Review the section of this fact sheet that describes bedbugs and consult other resources listed below so you can identify bedbugs.
+- Learn to identify bed bugs.
+Review the section that describes bed bugs and consult other resources listed below so you can identify bed bugs.
 Also be on the lookout for signs of their presence such as blood spots on sheets or an unexplained “rash” on your body.

-- If you discover or suspect bedbugs, immediately contact Student Housing.
+- If you discover or suspect bed bugs, immediately contact Student Housing.
 Do not attempt to eradicate them yourself.
 Successful treatment must be carried out by a trained professional.
-Contact your local Housing Building Manager or Front Desk Supervisor.
-After hours, please call our maintenance emergency line at 5-1602.
+Contact your local Housing Building Manager or Housing Service Center Supervisor.
+After hours, please call our maintenance emergency line at (650) 725-1602.

 - Inspect your bed periodically.
 Check for blood spots on your sheets.
 Lift bedding and mattress.
 Check in seams, between bedposts and slats, and behind headboards.
 Use a flashlight at night.